rukon-uddin/WebRTC-Audio-Streaming/README.md

 ## Requirements

-To run this application, ensure you have the necessary dependencies installed.
-You can install them using pip with the following command:
+To run this application, ensure you have **python>=3.10** and the necessary dependencies installed.
+You can install the dependencies using pip with the following command:

 ```python
 pip install -r req.txt